cadik/TMS/README.txt

 Tone Mapping Studio is a plugin-based framework for image processing operations, in particular HDR tone mapping and color-to-grayscale conversions.

-I you use TMS for your research work, please cite at least one of the following papers:
+If you use TMS for your research work, please cite at least one of the following papers:

 @article{cadik08evaluation,
   title =      "Evaluation of HDR Tone Mapping Methods Using Essential